go-email-validator/go-ev-presenters/Readme.md

 ## Problems

-Some checker providers are banned by disposable email hosts
+Some checker providers are banned by disposable email hosts.

 ## TODO